 COMMON EUROPEAN PLACE-NAMES FOR WINES

 In the table below, you are going to find some of the common European place named wines.
 These wines are also some of the most known European wines.
-The first one Beaujolais is one of my all-time favourites.
+The first one Beaujolais is one of my all-time favorites.
 Try it and you will know what I am talking about.

-Source: Wine all-in-one for dummies, by Ed McCarthy, Mary Ewing-Mulligan and Maryann Egan.
+Source: Wine all-in-one for dummies, by Ed McCarthy, Mary Ewing-Mulligan, and Maryann Egan.
 Page 34-39.

-As always have a Winederful day! :)
+As always have a WINEderful day! :)